- Monevator - https://monevator.com -

 Let’s consider two investors, Canny Christine and Flamboyant Freddie.

-When it comes to tax, Flamboyant Freddie can’t be bothered to know.
-He thinks ISAs and pensions are for people who buy Tupperware in bulk from mail order catalogues.
-So he regularly trades his shares in a vanilla broking account, and boasts about his winning picks to friends who put up with him because he’s always good for a pint.
+Freddie thinks ISAs and pensions are for people who buy Tupperware in bulk from mail order catalogues.
+He regularly turns over his shares in a no-cost share trading app [9].
+He boasts about his wins to his friends who put up with him because he’s always good for a pint.

 What happens to their respective loot after 20 years?

-So let’s simply assume:
+So let’s simply and arbitrarily assume:

 Here’s how their money compounds over 20 years:

-Year Freddie (taxed) Christine (no tax)
+Year Freddie

 0